-- Our company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
-This service is offered by the legal entity Foris MT Limited. - Ms ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 16 January 2024. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses."10

-The Service Provider then provided a timeline for the transactions of the Complainant's account with them.
+fiat currencies from and to their personal bank account(s).
+This service is offered by the legal entity Foris MT Limited. - Mr ... (the "Complainant"), e-mail address became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 9 May 2023 - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses.'11 The Service Provider then provided a timeline for the transactions of the Complainant's account with them.
+These included the above-listed 7 inward transfers of Euro fiat currency collectively amounting to €75,000.
+These funds were then converted to crypto assets (USDT and ETH) and transferred to two external wallets on the instructions of the Complainant between 10 May 2023 and 15 July 2023.
 The Service Provider concluded that:

-"Based on our investigation, the Company has concluded that we are unable to honor the Complainant's refund request based on the fact that the reported transfers were made by (the Complainant) herself.

-While we sympathize with the Complainant and recognize that she may have been misled or induced into transferring funds to an alleged fraudster, it is important to note that these transfers were made solely at the Complainant's request.
-We must also emphasize that the address the funds were transferred to, does not belong to the Company and, as such, any due diligence of the ownership of this address falls under the responsibilities of the provider of said wallet.
+'Based on our investigation, the Company has concluded that we are unable to honor the Complainant's refund request based on the fact that the reported transfers were made by (the Complainant) himself.
+While we sympathize with the Complainant and recognize that he may have been misled or induced into transferring funds to an alleged fraudster, it is important to note that these transfers were made solely at the Complainant's request.
+We must also emphasize that the addresses the funds were transferred to, do not belong to the Company and as such, any due diligence of the ownership of these addresses falls under the responsibilities of the provider of said wallet.
 Unfortunately, Crypto.com cannot revoke any virtual asset withdrawals because blockchain transactions are fast and immutable.

-The Complainant is solely responsible for the security and authenticity of all instructions submitted through her Wallet as outlined in the Foris DAX MT Limited Terms of Use.
+The Complainant is solely responsible for the security and authenticity of all instructions submitted through his Wallet as outlined in the Foris DAX MT Limited Terms of Use.
 Please see the relevant section of the Terms of Use for your reference.